 The Commission seeks to enter into an agreement with the Proponent who, in the opinion of the Commission, has the resources, knowledge and competence to provide the greatest value.
-Proposals meeting all of the mandatory criteria will be assessed against the desirable criteria.
+Proposals meeting all of the mandatory criteria will be further assessed against desirable criteria.